-- Furniture, fixtures, textures and colours will maximize client comfort and safety by providing a calm, healing environment.
+- Furniture, fixtures, textures and colours maximize client comfort and safety by providing a calm, healing environment.

-- Exam rooms, counselling rooms, admission areas and other spaces will have two ways of entering and leaving.
+- Exam rooms, counselling rooms, admission areas and other spaces have two ways of entering and leaving.

 We share regular trauma-informed practice tips in staff and physician newsletters, recognizing those who have implemented trauma-informed care well.